AdnanAliMumtaz/AdnanAliMumtaz/README.md

 # 💫 About Me:
-Final year Computer Science student with a passion for coding and a strong desire to become a Software Engineer.
-Proficient in C++, C#, HTML, CSS, JavaScript, Python, and SQL, I'm well-equipped to tackle real-world software challenges.
-Currently, I'm diving into Flutter and Java to expand my skill set.
-Let's connect and explore opportunities to innovate together!<br><br>#ComputerScience #ArtificialIntelligence #SoftwareDevelopment #AgileMethodologies
+I am Adnan Ali Mumtaz, a Computer Science graduate from the University of Central Lancashire, expecting to achieve a first-class honours degree.
+My journey in software development is driven by a passion for solving complex problems and creating innovative solutions that make a difference.<br><br>#ComputerScience #ArtificialIntelligence #SoftwareDevelopment #AgileMethodologies

 ## 🌐 Socials: